iddocohen/vce_cloudinit/README.md

 # Purpose

-Inspired from our [cloud-inits for VCG](https://bitbucket.org/velocloud/deployment/src/master/vcg/), I thought it would be beneficial to do the same for VMware Edges (VCEs)..
+Inspired from our [cloud-inits for VCG](https://bitbucket.org/velocloud/deployment/src/master/vcg/), I thought it would be beneficial to do the same for VMware Edges (VCEs).

 This repository should be used as "inspiration" on how cloud-init configurations could look like for the VCEs and with ISOs which can be used immediately.